 I set out the decorations and decorate the entry and living room, and set the dining room table.
 I also plan the menu and cook.
-Obviously, he is in charge of stocking the bar.
+Obviously, Sweet Shark is in charge of stocking the bar.

 Usually the weekend before the party, we finalize the men., I make a list of groceries, flowers and any other items we need.
 Then I start my mise place midweek and start preparing the food.

 Thursday and Friday are spent cooking and final decorating, such as flower arrangements, getting out china, silver and serving pieces, and setting the tables.

 I like to be finished and ready to go (ovens turned on) about two hours before our guests arrive.
-It’s good to relax and do a final check that all is ready.
+It’s good to relax and do a final check that everything is ready.

 Heather at Southern State of Mind offers several ideas, but I absolutely love this horseshoe wreath full of red roses.
 It has given me a great idea for my door decoration.

 I discovered these adorable printables for the Kentucky Derby from Melissa of Polka Dot Chair.
 This is one creative lady.

 With her printables, you can make banners, cupcake toppers, rosettes ~ just about anything for a Kentucky Derby party.
 I ordered the printables ($4.50 for 15 pages of Derby party ideas).
 Then I used them to make my banner and table decorations.

 Here you can see how to make a Kentucky Derby banner like the one I made for our mantel.

 I recently found this Kentucky Derby horse decoration that I thought was really cute from Heather at Southern State of Mind.
 I have the moss, so I just need to find a black horse.